rubocode/frontier.nvim/README.md

 > Perfection is achieved, not when there is nothing more to add,
 > but when there is nothing left to take away.
 > **Antoine de Saint-Exupery**

+You may appreciate the different flavors and even the internal organization.
+It uses a different approach.
+Perhaps you would like to use this project as the basis for experimenting with your own preferred color selection.

 Enjoy!